ishanjain28/jellyseerr/docs/extending-jellyseerr/forward-auth.md

 This example assumes that you have already configured an `application` and `provider` for Jellyseer in Authentik, and added the `provider` to the `outpost`.

-We now have to create a scope mapping that will pass the `X-Forwarded-User` header containing user e-mail to Jellyseerr application.
+We now have to create a scope mapping that will pass the `Remote-User` header containing user e-mail to Jellyseerr application.

 ### Create scope mapping